puckzxz/NotAnotherAnimeTheme/README.md

 ### Q: *How would I go about customizing the theme?*

 * The details on how to customize the theme are [here.](https://www.youtube.com/watch?v=YYsdNkLOQjU)
+* Feeling lazy?
+You can check out these theme generators that do all the hard work for you.
+[Wubzy's Site](https://wubzy.xyz/util/theme) and [LimeShark](https://limeshark.dev/editor/NotAnotherAnimeTheme)

 ### Q: *Where did the different theme files go for the amount of server columns?*
 * Since V3 you now change the amount of columns from inside the theme file, `--server-listing-width`